-- 1. The review was conducted for IDA/IBRD projects, Recipient Executed Activities and other bank executed Trust Funds, approved by the Board. - 2.
-All relevant project documents were reviewed to assess co-benefits or whether they were "DRM informed," based on the definition of DRM co-benefits in Section IV (adapted from the Climate Change co-benefit methodology: http://go.worldbank.org/RM27OYR5FO).
-Project designs that were informed by a disaster risk assessment/study, but did not finance any DRM activities were kept in the database and not counted as having a DRM co-benefits. - 3.
-At least one project document (PADs, PIDs or, Project Paper) was referenced for analysis. - 4.
-After updating and confirming project information with the World Bank Group Operations Portal and Imagebank, Projects were labeled/categorized using a series of criteria, the most important in attempting to quantify co-benefits are the following: - 1.
-Total Commitment - a.
-Total commitment from relevant financing (IBRD/IDA, Trust Funds, etc.) including contingencies. - 2.
-Climate Change Adaptation co-benefit - 3.
-Mutual DRM and CCA co-benefit - a.
-This includes financing that was determined to have CCA co-benefits by OPCS as well as DRM co-benefits
+- 1. The review was conducted for IDA/ IBRD projects, Recipient Executed Activities and other bank executed Trust Funds, approved by the Board. - 2.
+All relevant project documents were reviewed to assess co-benefits or whether they were "DRM informed," based on the definition of DRM co-benefits in Section IV (adapted from the Climate Change co-benefit methodology: http://go.worldbank. org/RM270YR5F0).
+Project designs that were informed by a disaster risk assessment/study, but did not

+- finance any DRM activities were kept in the database and not counted as having a DRM co-benefits. - At least one project document (PADs, PIDs or, Project Paper) was referenced for analysis. - 4.
+After updating and confirming project information with the World Bank Group Operations Portal and Imagebank, Projects were labeled/ categorized using a series of criteria, the most important in attempting to quantify co-benefits are the following: - a) Total Commitment - Total commitment from relevant financing (IBRD/IDA, Trust Funds, etc.) including contingencies. - b) Climate Change Adaptation cobenefit - c) Mutual DRM and CCA co-benefit - This includes financing that was determined to have CCA co-benefits by OPCS as well as DRM co-benefits - d) Project DRM Co-benefit Financing - The sum of all DRM sector financing (not including contingencies) - e) Project DRM Co-benefit Financing % - Calculated using total DRM co-benefit financing and total project financing(not including contingencies)

-- 4. Project DRM Co-benefit Financing - a.
-The sum of all DRM sector financing (not including contingencies) - 5.
-Project DRM Co-benefit Financing % - a.
-Calculated using total DRM co-benefit financing and total project financing (not including contingencies) - 6.
-IBRD/ IDA/ Grant DRM Co-benefits - 7.
-Disaster Type - a.
-Determined by what disaster(s) is referenced.
-If the project is to reduce general risks associated with various natural disasters, the disaster type is referred to as "DRM General" - 8.
-DRM Relevant Component (1-6) - a.
-The title of the first Component, sub-component, or policy area that contains a DRM co-benefit - b.
-A short summary of the component was included in a cell comment, as well as an explanation of DRM activities and associated pillar - c.
-For Policy Areas, all prior actions with DRM co-benefits under that policy area were listed with its associated pillar and a short summary in a cell comment - 9.
-Relevance to DRM pillar (1-5) (with explanation) - a.
-A short explanation was included on relevance to the DRM Pillar - 10.
-DRM Pillar (1-5) Financing \$ - 11.
-Total DRM Pillar Financing \$ - 12.
-Relevance to HFA (1-5) (with explanation) - a.
-Short explanation of relevance was included
+- f) IBRD/ IDA/ Grant DRM Co-benefits - g) Disaster Type - Determined by what disaster(s) is referenced.
+If the project is to reduce general risks associated with various natural disasters, the disaster type is referred to as "DRM General" - h) DRM Relevant Component (1-6) - The title of the first Component, sub-component, or policy area that contains a DRM co-benefit - A short summary of the component was included in a cell comment, as well as an explanation of DRM activities and associated pillar - For Policy Areas, all prior actions with DRM co-benefits under that policy area were listed with its associated pillar and a short summary in a cell comment - i) Relevance to DRM pillar (1-5) (with explanation) - A short explanation was included on relevance to the DRM Pillar - j) DRM Pillar (1-5) Financing \$ - k) Total DRM Pillar Financing \$ - l) Relevance to HFA (1-5) (with explanation) - Short explanation of relevance was included